gambit/gambit/lib/_syntax/README.md

     We can then completely merge the `##interaction-cte` and the `##syntax-interaction-cte`.

 - Integrate compilation environment
+  - merge (phase 1) changes to this branch
   - Interface for hygienic compile cte is implemented in my own fork, waiting only to be merged once performances are satisfaying.